 1H.
 Thermal Fuel Switching Targets (Residential and Commercial) - Heat Pumps

+2025 2035 2050

+New Heat Pumps (in units) 103 271 571

 This table provides a target for new heat pump systems for residential and commercial structures in the municipality for each target year.
 This target was calculated using data from LEAP and ACS.